solislemuslab/latinx-uwmadison/index.md

 # Don't miss El Zoominario!

-We encourage attendees to also check out other seminar talks by Latinx in [El Zoominario YouTube playlist](https://www.youtube.com/playlist?list=PL1AfUDnwvYbOA9rfrvyA2nR9SR0VYbklx).
-The list of all El Zoominario speakers can be found in [here](https://solislemuslab.github.io//pages/zoominario.html).
+We encourage attendees to also check out other seminar talks in [El Zoominario YouTube playlist](https://www.youtube.com/playlist?list=PL1AfUDnwvYbOA9rfrvyA2nR9SR0VYbklx).
+The list of all El Zoominario speakers can be found in [here](https://solislemuslab.github.io/el-zoominario/).

 <div style="text-align: center;">